hbijen/manipur-maps/README.md

 ## Simplification
 The source map is very large due to the details in the boundary.
-For simple representation where the accuracy of the boundary is not very critical, we can reduce the size of the map using [mapshaper][3].
+For simple representation where the accuracy of the boundary is not very critical, we can reduce the size of the map using [mapshaper online][3].
 Also note that Topojson size is smaller for the same level map detail when compared to geojson format.

 ### Smaller maps